HSF/hsf.github.io/_activities/cwp.md

   The list of CWP working groups, their charges and working documents is maintained on a [dedicated working group page](/cwp/cwp-working-groups.html).

-## Timeline
+## Main CWP Events

 After a preparatory phase during Fall 2016, the CWP process was launched in January, 2017.
-The aim is to produce a consensus document by 1 Sep, 2017.

-A series of workshops/events have taken place:
+A series of workshops or events related to the CWP have taken place:

   * 23-27 Jan, 2017 - HSF CWP workshop at SDSC/UCSD
     * [Indico page](http://indico.cern.ch/event/570249/)